Diego1991/forcoast-sm-r1/README.md

   * Telegram bot is used for sendingh the bulletins through messaging services
 * Example of use: Docker run forcoast/forcoast-sm-r1 galway 2022-09-11T00:00:00 8 -8.95 53.20 5267228188:AAGx60FtWgHkScBb3ISFL1dp6Oq_9z9z0rw -1001558581397

+### Additional information

+The code is based on the OpenDrift (https://opendrift.github.io/) particle- tracking model.
+Contaminants are assumed to be perfect passive tracers.
+The procedure consists of entering a number of numerical drifters into the model domain and track its motion.

 ### Licence

 Licensed under GPL2.0